-The purpose of this memorandum is to transmit to social services districts the Chafee Foster Care Independence Program (CFCIP) allocations from the Federal Fiscal Year (FFY) 2006-2007 funds.
-The allocations contained in Attachment A to this memorandum may be used for Independent Living (IL) services expenditures made beginning October 1, 2006, up to the amount of the allocation and subject to a twenty percent (20%) state/local match requirement.
-Only claims received by March 31, 2008, may be applied against the FFY 2006-2007 allocation, including expenditures made after September 30, 2007.
+The purpose of this memorandum is to transmit to social services districts the Chafee Foster Care Independence Program (CFCIP) allocations from the Federal Fiscal Year (FFY) 2007-2008 funds.
+The allocations contained in Attachment A to this memorandum may be used for Independent Living (IL) services expenditures made October 1, 2007, through September 30, 2008, and claimed by March 31, 2009, and will be paid up to the amount of the allocation and subject to a twenty percent (20%) state/local match requirement.
 Unclaimed allocation amounts will be redistributed to other districts that have claims in excess of the allocation, or used to support Office of Children and Family Services (OCFS) activities related to implementation of the Chafee Foster Care Independence Act, allowing New York State to maximize its use of funds available under this federal funding stream.
-Claims received after March 31, 2008, for FFY 2007-2008 services expenditures will be claimed against the FFY 2007-2008 allocation.

-This memorandum also describes the methodology for determining the FFY 2006-2007 allocations.
+This memorandum also describes the methodology for determining the FFY 2007-2008 allocations.